harunalfat/chirpbird/documentation/failsafe.md

 Same with Redis, you can try to turned down some mongodb container, and make sure the app still works as expected.

-And to demonstrate the backend app itself, just kill one container of `backend` and clients that are connected to that node will reconnected again to new node that still serving connection
+And to demonstrate the backend app itself, just kill some containers of `backend` and clients that are connected to that node will reconnected again to new node that still serving connection